praveenjuge/praveenjuge/content/blog/how-i-overcame-youtube-addiction.md

 And always remember,

-> "Too much of anything can make you sick" ~ Cheryl Cole
+> Too much of anything can make you sick ~ Cheryl Cole